About Zilliqa Staking Program

 In this initial phase of the Zilliqa staking program, staking is done through a seed node and a smart contract on the Zilliqa blockchain.
 The seed node operator who wishes to host an SSN will need to register with the Zilliqa team and deposit a certain minimum number of $ZIL into the staking smart contract.
 The seed node operator will then receive blockchain rewards at regular intervals according to the performance of its SSN, and in proportion to the amount of $ZIL deposited in the contract during those intervals.

-Staked seed nodes are expected to provide API service to anyone in order to be eligible for these rewards.
+Staked seed nodes are expected to provide API service to anyone to be eligible for these rewards.
 There will also be no hard slashing in this phase of the program.

 More details on the rationale and design of the program can be found in the Zilliqa Improvement Proposal (ZIP) documentation.

-If you wish to learn more about our seed node staking contract, you may want to check out the contract over at staking-contract Github Respository.
+If you wish to learn more about our seed node staking contract, you may want to check out the contract over at staking-contract Github Repository.

 By participating in the staking of ZILs (“Staking Program”), each participating individual and organization ("Participant") accepts and agrees that, to the extent permitted by law, [Zilliqa] disclaims all liability, damages, cost, loss or expense (including, without limitation, legal fees, costs and expenses) to it in respect of its involvement in the Staking Program.
 Each Participant should carefully consider all factors involved in participating in the Staking Program, including, but not limited to, those listed below and, to the extent necessary, consult an appropriate professional or other expert (including an expert in cryptographic tokens or blockchain-based software systems).
 If any of the following considerations are unacceptable to a Participant, that Participant should not be involved in the Staking Program.
 These considerations are not intended to be exhaustive and should be used as guidance only.